Our Mission

 Funding Opportunities

-IDefine, the Kleefstra Syndrome Foundation, seeks to applications that aim to use advanced in vitro cellular models to better understand Kleefstra syndrome (KS), and to develop a system that could be used in the future to screen and validate potential KS treatments.
+IDefine, the Kleefstra Syndrome Foundation, seeks applications that aim to use advanced in vitro cellular models to better understand Kleefstra syndrome (KS), and to develop a system that could be used in the future to screen and validate potential KS treatments.
 The funded project will receive $100,000 (USD), with a potential extension of an additional $100,000 in year two.
 Pre-existing iPSC lines will be provided for use in the funded project.

 Get Involved